FVL2020/ICCV-2023-MB-TaylorFormer/README.md

 # MB-TaylorFormer: Multi-branch Efficient Transformer Expanded by Taylor Formula for Image Dehazing （ICCV 2023）

-<font color=DarkRed>We have released MB-TaylorFormer V2 (TPAMI), which achieves improved performance and extends its application to more tasks, including deblurring, denoising, deraining, dehazing, and desnowing.</font>
+<font color="DarkRed">We have released MB-TaylorFormer V2 (TPAMI), which achieves improved performance and extends its application to more tasks, including deblurring, denoising, deraining, dehazing, and desnowing.</font>

 Paper: https://arxiv.org/abs/2501.04486